FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations: Introduction

-The core question addressed in this work is: \emph{How can the network operator make edge computing systems resilient to such failures, and thus ensure smooth and safe application functioning?} We propose the use of backups to do so.
-Backup services, which are placed at a different edge server from the primary service, can take over if the primary service's edge server fails, allowing the application to continue functioning.
-Managing the migration of both the primary and backup services, however, is challenging, as the number of potential migration paths grows at least exponentially as the number of access points and timeslots increases.
-Furthermore, the network operator has a lack of knowledge of the user mobility distributions and the corresponding costs resulting from mobility.
-Markov decision processes and reinforcement learning has been traditionally proposed as a method to solve the service migration problem \cite{SWangSM_MDP,wang2019delay, RLnetworkEdge, 8705822}.
-Nevertheless, these rare events and failures occur at a low probability, making it difficult to jointly plan or learn an optimal resource allocation policy for both the usual and rare event scenarios.
-This is because reinforcement learning relies on past reward data.
-The low probabilities of rare events may make the learner miss the importance of rare events, impacting the training of the learning algorithm \cite{frank2008reinforcement}.
-Therefore, we introduce \textbf{FIRE}: Failure-adaptive Importance sampling for Rare Events, a \textit{resilience} framework for edge computing service migration.
+We propose to use \emph{backups}, which can take over when the primary service's edge server fails, to handle failures.
+Nevertheless, managing the migration of both the primary and backup services is challenging, as the number of \textcolor{magenta}{APs} and timeslots increases.
+As mentioned above, due to the large decision space, and the network operator's lack of information, RL has traditionally been proposed to solve the service migration problem \cite{SWangSM_MDP,wang2019delay, RLnetworkEdge, 8705822}.
+Nevertheless, rare events and failures occur at a low probability, making it difficult to jointly plan or learn an optimal resource allocation policy for both the usual and rare event scenarios.
+This is because \textit{RL's reliance on past reward data may overlook the significance of rare events, impacting the training process \cite{frank2008reinforcement}.} Therefore, we introduce \textbf{FIRE}: Failure-adaptive Importance sampling for Rare Events, a \textit{resilience} framework for edge computing service migration.